 Unethical practices in the workplace lead to widespread disruption and dissatisfaction in the work that employees are doing.
 Ultimately, It’s critical to get your leadership involved and committed to ethics training from the very beginning.
 The leaders of your organization set an ethical example for the rest of the workforce.
 As part of interactive training, executives who speak about ethics will have an even higher impact.
 Encourage your leadership team to have an open conversation with the company and discuss a real-life story about an unethical situation, whether it happened to them or a recent news story.

 In addition to executive influence, why not bring in some experts?
 Experts on ethics can bring a different perspective in addition to leadership and HR.
 Experts are also less intimidating compared to executives of the company.
 Employees will feel more comfortable opening up about sensitive ethical topics to an anonymous person who is not directly tied to the company.
 Finding the right expert with a human, empathetic approach will create the open, safe space companies strive for and employees seek.

 Remember, ethics is a vast topic.
-Microlearning offers targeted opportunities to focus on different areas of ethical issues.
+Microlearning offers targeted opportunities to focus on different areas of ethical issues in the workplace.
 Create digestible content by breaking down the topic into subtopics so your employees will remember.
 These areas include:

 - Company culture and core values

 Microlearning is also useful to keep your workplace up to date on the latest regulations and changes in the law on compliance.
 Rather than forwarding a link about the new law or changes in the law, consider summarizing the new information in a microlesson with a survey to test your employees’ awareness of the issue.